rachaelstanislaw/learn-pre-work/CSS/css_lectures.md

 Notice the background on the block-level `div` takes up a whole block of real estate on the page, while the `span` styling falls in-line.

+**5. Pseudo-Classes**

+A pseudo-class is used to define a special state of an element.
+For example, it can be used to:
+- Style an element when a user mouses over it
+- Style visited and unvisited links differently
+- Style an element when it gets focus

 <a href="https://github.com/rachaelstanislaw/learn-pre-work/blob/master/CSS/css_challenges.css">Go to challenges</a>

 <a href="https://github.com/rachaelstanislaw/learn-pre-work">Back to Table of Contents</a>